algorandfoundation/algokit-utils-ts/docs/capabilities/transfer.md

   - In `ensureFunded`: `dispenserAccount: string | TransactionSignerAccount` - the address or signing account of the account to use as a dispenser
   - In `ensureFundedFromEnvironment`: Not specified, loaded automatically from the ephemeral environment
   - In `ensureFundedFromTestNetDispenserApi`: `dispenserClient: TestNetDispenserApiClient` - a client instance of the [TestNet dispenser API](./dispenser-client.md)
-- `minSpendingBalance: AlgoAmount` - The minimum balance of Algos that the account should have available to spend (i.e., on top of the minimum balance requirement)
+- `minSpendingBalance: AlgoAmount` - The minimum balance of Algo that the account should have available to spend (i.e., on top of the minimum balance requirement)
 - An `options` object, which has:
   - [Common transaction parameters](./algorand-client.md#transaction-parameters) (not for TestNet Dispenser API)
   - [Execution parameters](./algorand-client.md#sending-a-single-transaction) (not for TestNet Dispenser API)